 Free Speech gets some breathing room

-While the Liberals have failed Australia on the issue of free speech by backflipping on their 2013 promise to abolish the abomination that is clause 18C of the racial discrimination act, Bill Shorten had promised to not only not abolish that disgusting law but to strengthen it and to provide more funds to prosecute the thought criminals ensnared in it.
-While pressure needs to be applied to the Libs in order to prompt the cowardly leftists in light blue to take action against this disgusting legislation free speech has at least gained a breathing space.
+While the Liberals have failed Australia on the issue of free speech by backflipping on their 2013 promise to abolish the abomination that is clause 18C of the racial discrimination act, Bill Shorten had promised not only not to abolish that disgusting law, but to strengthen it and provide more funds to prosecute the thought criminals ensnared in it.
+While pressure needs to be applied to the Libs in order to prompt the cowardly leftists in light blue to take action against this disgusting legislation, free speech has at least gained breathing space.

-Shorten had promised as Prime Minister to end the ability of Christian schools to not hire openly gay people as teachers.
-This would of course have had a knock on effect with the curriculum and the ability of faith schools to not run openly pro-gay agendas in the classroom, which was of course the point.
+Shorten had promised as Prime Minister to end the ability of Christian schools not to hire openly gay people as teachers.
+This would of course have had a knock-on effect with the curriculum and the ability of faith schools to avoid running openly pro-gay agendas in the classroom, which was of course the point.
 We are not out of the woods yet.
-Many left wing Liberals including Treasurer Josh Frydenberg support forcing faith schools to hire gay teachers and pressure will have to be applied on the Liberal Party from the right to stop them caving to the media on this issue.
+Many left-wing Liberals, including Treasurer Josh Frydenberg, support forcing faith schools to hire gay teachers and pressure will have to be applied on the Liberal Party from the right to stop them caving to the media on this issue.

 No Gender Commissioner

 Most Australians when polled repeatedly declare themselves in favour of reducing immigration from the current unprecedented levels.
-PM Scott Morrison despite equivocating on the issue has at least promised a small reduction.
-PM Shorten wanted to expand the immigration program and to even boost the chain migration of elderly relatives who could be brought in to use scarce Australian health resources.
-Morrison will do nothing about our immigration issue beyond tinkering around the edges, but at least he isn’t planning on flooding the country at a faster rate than currently.
-So that’s a positive of a sort in the same way that being stabbed in the foot is better than being stabbed in the neck.
+PM Scott Morrison, despite equivocating on the issue, has at least promised a small reduction.
+PM Shorten wanted to expand the immigration program and even boost the chain migration of elderly relatives who could be brought in to deplete scarce Australian health resources.
+Morrison will do nothing about our immigration issue beyond tinkering around the edges, but at least he isn’t planning on flooding the country at a faster rate than is currently done.
+So that’s a positive of a sort, in the same way that being stabbed in the foot is better than being stabbed in the neck.